liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.4.44 (2024//) =
+* Correct direct adding of dynamic groups of people or members
+* Added an option for exact search match for custom field searches (for dynamic groups too)

 = 2.4.42 (2024/05/03) =
 * Added an option to anonymize old members (and not just remove them), this allows for membership stats to be more correct and kept longer
 * The date/time format set for custom fields was not respected in the form itself in firefox, this has been corrected